Tessil/hat-trie/README.md

 * Max key length: 126 / 62

 The benchmark protocol is the same as for the [Wikipedia dataset](https://github.com/Tessil/hat-trie#wikipedia-dataset).

-The test is similar to the one on the [cedar](http://www.tkl.iis.u-tokyo.ac.jp/~ynaga/cedar/) homepage but it corrects some of its short-comings.
-The cedar's benchmark creates a `std::string` on each search for the structures using  `std::string` as key putting them in a huge disadvantage compared to the structures taking a `const char *` in parameter.
-It also leaves the overhead of I/O operations into the benchmark (in our case all the strings of the file are first loaded in memory before the benchmark).
-And it uses the default hash function of each hash based data structure (while we use CityHash64 for everyone for a fair comparison).

 | Library | Data structure | Space (MiB) | Insert (ns/key) | Read (ns/key) |